 If you believe good things come in compact packages, you'd better check out Apple's lineup.
 The iPhone maker continues to dominate the market for small phones with a number of good choices, including both the iPhone 12 mini and iPhone SE.
-Google and Samsung are also keeping the segment alive with devices that are as pocketable as they are affordable.
+Google is also keeping the segment alive with devices that are as pocketable as they are affordable.

 - The best Android phones